Assessment, Feedback & Certificate

 -

-What are the highest/lowest stings on the harp in terms of tone?
+What are the highest/lowest strings on the harp in terms of pitch?

 -